 November 1940.
 Chaim Rojter became the chairman of the Jewish Committee.
 The following

 streets formed the boundary of the ghetto: Brzeska Street, Koscielna Street, the Market

 Square and Koscielny Square.
 The entrance to it was from Brzeska Street.
 A branch of

 the Jewish Public Mutual Social Aid (Zydowska Samopomoc Spoleczna) was established

 in Sawin because of the harsh conditions in the ghetto.
 Jews from Krakow were brought

 to the ghetto in Sawin in 1941.
-Jews from Gorzkow, Wroclaw, Warsaw and from France,
+Jews from Gorzkow, Wroclaw, Warsaw and France, Austria,

 The Nazis set up a labor camp inside the ghetto.
 The German officer in command of the